By the House Tipster Staff

 The structure of bamboo forests create plants inconsistent in strength.
 Some stalks are softer in the center and have harder “knuckles,” which are the the elements on the perimeter of the clump.
 Many companies use only the “knuckles” when measuring the strength of their bamboo products, so it is nearly impossible to know the true integrity of the floor until it has been installed.
 Therefore, the durability of bamboo is deceptive.
 The variance in strength also results in floors that scratch in some places and not in others.

 The long distance bamboo must travel to be installed in American homes leaves a big carbon footprint created by the bamboo flooring industry.
-Bamboo is not native to North America.
+Bamboo is generally not common to North America, but we do have native species of bamboo in the Americas, and surprisingly, even in New Jersey.
 While it is a versatile grass that can grow in many different types of soils, the best bamboo grows in East Asian and Southeast Asian countries.
-While manufacturers have explored the option of growing bamboo in different areas, they have not been successful yet in American soil.
+While manufacturers have explored the option of growing bamboo in different areas, primarily in the south and southeastern U.S., large scale cultivation is simply not practical yet.
 This creates a travel issue, but also an issue of time.
 The expense of Asian bamboo floors can be extreme.
 Bamboo floors are eco-friendly options that are only viable for a select few, given its lengthy import process.

 The way that bamboo is treated after it's harvested and shipped can affect how much it adheres to “green” standards.
 Because bamboo does not grow as a single plant, like a tree, the coloration isn’t always uniform.
 To create a more uniform appearance, chemical washes and dyes are often applied before it’s ready to be sold.
 Formaldehyde is a common choice for many distributors, who also use a heating process that makes bamboo fibers weaker.